72 Must-Have Features for Ecommerce Website [Infographic]

 Let your customers share their favourite products.
 Adding social share (and send link via email) buttons is a really great way to reach more people.

-Product specifications and descriptions are absolutely essential parts of the page.
+Product descriptions and specifications are absolutely essential parts of the page.
 Try to include all the essential information a customer may look for.

 This part will let the customers read, rate and give reviews to products.
 As we have shown, the average rating and number of reviews should also be shown right below the product name above.